khanhlinhkha/machinelearning-ua/README.md

 - `final_version_models.py` – Script for training and evaluating multiple machine learning models.
 - `final_version_scoring.py` – Applies the trained model to the test set and outputs prediction scores for submission.

-> ⚠**Note:** Raw data files and the final report are **not included** in this repository due to confidentiality agreements.
+> **Note:** Raw data files and the final report are **not included** in this repository due to confidentiality agreements.
 Code files do not contain any confidential information.

 ## Key Features